Sunday, 04 February 2024

 Love to sit down with a good book and a glass of good wine?
 No question, the two are a perfect match, and even if you're more into an organic softdrink (Bionade), the Buchhandlung Lentner bookstore near Rosenheimer Platz with its cosy cafe is a place where you can stay for hours sitting, watching, chatting with the staff and reading.
 If you're not able to read German shop of their carefully selected wines, some of them organic.
 They will also order English books for you (send e-mail, phone in or use their webshop in advance), but this may sometimes take longer than the usual overnight order service for German books.
 Unfortunately, neither the coffee nor the milk are organic, but if you ask they'll perhaps offer it next time.

-[Munich, Haidhausen, organic, cafe, coffee, tea, deli, books, lunch, delivery, Japanese, French, falafel, shopping]
+[Munich, Haidhausen, organic, cafe, coffee, tea, deli, books, lunch, delivery, fashion, French, falafel, shopping, covid, corona]

 Tuesday, 23 August 2016